mhucka/zowie/index.md

 Zowie uses the Zotero network API to discover the user's shared libraries and groups.
 This allows it to look up Zotero item URIs for files regardless of whether they belong to the user's personal library or shared libraries, and from there, construct the appropriate Zotero select link for the files.

+Regretfully, Zowie can only work with Zotero libraries that use normal/local data storage; it cannot work when Zotero is configured to use linked attachments.

 Installation
 ------------